cristianuta/DataTable/README.md

 # Spring-Boot-Primefaces-Postgre-SQL
 A project that implements Spring Boot + CDI + Mojarra 2.2.8 + Primefaces 6.
-There is a context of example with classes (ManagedBean, Service, Bean) and JSF view with fake data in Primefaces datatable.
+There is a context of example with classes (ManagedBean, Service, Bean) and JSF view in Primefaces datatable.
 In orders Spring Boot allows WEB-INF folder with resources and libs to run with Tomcat 8.5.4, needs to be package as war.

 # Building